 - Localized scleroderma.
 This most common type is relatively mild and affects only skin tissues.
 For some, it gets better or goes away without treatment; others may experience more severe symptoms and skin damage.

 - Systemic scleroderma.
 This type affects about one-third of patients.
-It results in the hardening of their skin, the tissues under their skin, blood vessels, muscles, joints, and major organs including the stomach and bowels, lungs, kidneys, and heart.
+It results in the hardening of their skin, the tissues under their skin, blood vessels, muscles, joints, and major organs including the stomach and bowels, lungs, kidneys and heart.2

 How it feels

-For most people with scleroderma, they feel hardening and tightening of the skin that might restrict their movement.
-This symptom is also the most visible, presenting with shiny skin patches shaped like ovals, straight lines, or covering wide area of their trunks or limbs.
+Most people with this disease feel hardening and tightening of the skin that might restrict their movement.
+This symptom is also the most visible, too, presenting with shiny skin patches shaped like ovals, straight lines, or covering wide area of their trunks or limbs.

-Some people feel an exaggerated response—pain, numbness, or color changes—in their fingers or toes when they’re experiencing cold temperatures or emotional distress.
+Some people feel an exaggerated response—pain, numbness or color changes—in their fingers or toes when they’re experiencing cold temperatures or emotional distress.
 If their digestive system is affected, people may have acid reflux; if their intestinal muscles aren't moving food properly through the intestines, they’ll have trouble absorbing nutrients.
-When the disease affects a person’s heart, lung, or kidneys function, they can suffer very serious symptoms to varying degrees.
+When the disease affects a person’s heart, lung or kidneys function, they can suffer very serious symptoms to varying degrees.
+3

 How it’s diagnosed and treated

 Rare autoimmune diseases can be a challenge to diagnose.
-Doctors take into account a patient’s medical history, a physical exam, lab tests, and a skin biopsy.
+Doctors take into account a patient’s medical history, a physical exam, lab tests and a skin biopsy.
 A case that’s diagnosed and treated early has a better chance of not becoming more serious, but scleroderma has no cure—yet.
 There is no drug on the market that can stop the overproduction of collagen, but there are various medications available to help patients control their symptoms and prevent complications.
-These include drugs that dilate blood vessels, suppress the immune system, reduce stomach acid, and relive pain.
+These include drugs that dilate blood vessels, suppress the immune system, reduce stomach acid and relieve pain.

-A lifestyle that emphasizes overall health and wellness, including a eating a nutritious diet, exercising, and taking good care of the skin, can help patients feel their best and maintain independence with daily tasks.
+A lifestyle that emphasizes overall health and wellness, including eating a nutritious diet, not smoking, exercising and taking good care of the skin, can help patients feel their best and maintain independence with daily tasks.